samith95/OffersManagementAPI/README.md

 **Arguments**

-- `"status":"string"` offer's friendly description
+- `"status":"string"` defines what the status of the offer is i.e. valid, expired or cancelled

 **Response**